scala-tsi/scala-tsi/README.md

 ```

 There are rare cases where this error might be false.
 If you are sure of this, [please file a bug report](https://github.com/scala-tsi/scala-tsi/issues).

-## Features

-See [this list](https://github.com/scala-tsi/scala-tsi/issues/1) for an overview of completed features, and issues for open feature ideas.